Closed Orbits and uniform S-instability in Geometric Invariant Theory: Applications to -complete reducibility

 \begin{rems} (i).
 Combining Theorem \ref{thm:X^N} and Theorem \ref{thm:fieldauts} goes a long way towards proving the full version of Tits' Centre Conjecture for subcomplexes of the form $X^H$ in many cases.
 For example, if $G$ is a split simple group of adjoint type defined over a finite field $k$, then, with a few exceptions, the automorphism group of $X(G,\overline{k})$ is a split extension of $\Aut G$ by the automorphism group of the field $\overline{k}$ (see \cite[Cor.\ 5.10]{tits1}), and the results above show how to deal with many of these automorphisms.

 (ii).
 Theorems \ref{thm:X^N} and \ref{thm:fieldauts} improve on \cite[Thm.\ 3.1]{BMR:tits}. \end{rems}

-{\bf Acknowledgements}: The authors acknowledge the financial support of EPSRC Grant EP/C542150/1 and Marsden Grant UOC0501.
+{\bf Acknowledgements}: The authors acknowledge the financial support of EPSRC Grant EP/C542150/1, Marsden Grant UOC0501 and the DFG-priority programme SPP1388 ``Representation Theory''.
 Part of the research for this paper was carried out while the authors were staying at the Mathematical Research Institute Oberwolfach supported by the ``Research in Pairs'' programme.
 Also, part of this paper was written during a stay of the three first authors at the Isaac Newton Institute for Mathematical Sciences, Cambridge during the ``Algebraic Lie Theory'' Programme in 2009.
+Finally, we are grateful to the referee for carefully reading the manuscript and for some suggestions.